 - Bake for 35-45 minutes, or until a knife inserted into the middle of the cake comes out clean.
 Allow to cool slightly.

-- Prepare the topping by combining the brown sugar, butter, pecans, milk, and vanilla extract (and coconut if using), and bring to a boil.
+- Prepare the topping by combining the brown sugar, butter, pecans, milk, and vanilla extract, and bring to a boil.

-- Remove from the heat and pour the topping over the cake.
-Place the cake in the oven on broil, just for about a minute or so, to help caramelize the topping.
+- Remove from the heat, add the coconut (if using), and stir.
+Pour the topping over the cake.
+Place the cake in the oven on broil, just for about a minute or less, to help caramelize the topping.

 - Allow the cake to cool before serving.